Hanseatic Higher Regional Court

 However, it is undisputed that the aforementioned chairman of the applicant, Dr. G, did not receive the confiscated € … back on the basis of any kind of arrangement, agreement, understanding or similar with the K officials, but after a decision of the … Court.

 cc.
 This untrue factual allegation is capable of disparaging the reputation of the applicant in the public eye.
-The Regional Court rightly pointed out that the report gives the impression that the applicant or her chairman had entered into an agreement that was tainted with the smell of illegality.
-In order to avoid repetition, the Senate again refers to the statements in the challenged decision.
+The Regional Court rightly pointed out that the report gives the impression that the applicant or her chairman had reached an agreement that was tainted with the smell of illegality.
+To avoid repetition, the Senate again refers to the statements in the challenged decision.

 b.
-There is a risk of a renewed infringement of the applicant’s (company) right of personality.
-The infringement that has taken place constitutes a risk of repetition; this is indicated by the unlawful first infringement (see BGH, judgment of February 8, 1994 – case no. VI ZR 286/93 – NJW 1994, 1281, 1283).
+There is a risk of a renewed violation of the applicant’s (corporate) right of personality.
+The infringement that has taken place constitutes a risk of repetition; this is indicated by the unlawful first infringement (see BGH, judgment of February 8, 1994 – file no. VI ZR 286/93 – NJW 1994, 1281, 1283).

 c.
 The grounds for a preliminary injunction are also present.
 Since the defendants have not questioned this, the Senate refrains from making any further comments on this point.

 d.
-The statements of the defendants on the issue of the objects of the dispute in the warning letter, the various versions of the application for an injunction under Section I.3. and the prohibition in section I.3. of the preliminary injunction do not lead to a different result:
+The statements of the defendants on the question of the objects of the dispute in the warning letter, the various versions of the application for an injunction under I.3. and the prohibition in Section I.3. of the preliminary injunction do not lead to a different result:

 aa.
-In the warning letter (Annex ASt 3), the applicant stated that the confiscation of the € … and its return had been reported extensively in other media; the return had been ordered by a court.
-The declaration to cease and desist requested as part of the warning letter contains the quoted passage – as in the original application under I.3. – as a simple statement to be refrained from (albeit in indirect speech) in the forms “to claim and/or to have claimed and/or to disseminate and/or to have disseminated”.
-As part of the injunction proceedings, the applicant argued that a ban should be issued in accordance with the principles of case law on ambiguous statements (so-called “Stolpe case law”) and submitted the application in its pleading dated October 9, 2017 primarily as an application for a ban on creating a certain formulated impression by means of the text passage quoted in turn; this formulated impression corresponds to the impression that is also created by the challenged passage in the opinion of the Senate.
+In the warning letter (Annex ASt 3), the applicant stated that the confiscation of the € … and its return had been extensively reported in other media; the return had been ordered by a court.
+The declaration to cease and desist requested as part of the warning letter contains the quoted passage – as in the original application under I.3. – as a simple statement to be refrained from (albeit set in indirect speech) in the forms “to claim and/or to have claimed and/or to disseminate and/or to have disseminated”.
+As part of the injunction proceedings, the applicant argued that a ban should be issued in accordance with the principles of case law on ambiguous statements (so-called “Stolpe case law”) and submitted the application in its pleading dated October 9, 2017 primarily as an application for a ban on creating a certain formulated impression through the passage of text quoted in turn; this formulated impression corresponds to that which, in the opinion of the Senate, is also created by the challenged passage.
 In accordance with this modified application, the Regional Court issued the prohibition under I.3. and later confirmed it in the challenged judgment.

 bb.
-Contrary to the opinion of the defendants, these different versions of the applicant’s claim do not constitute different matters in dispute, but rather one and the same matter in dispute throughout.
+Contrary to the opinion of the defendants, these different versions of the claimant’s request do not constitute different matters in dispute; rather, they are all one and the same matter in dispute.

-(1) In civil proceedings, the two-part concept of the subject matter of the dispute applies; this also applies to proceedings for the issuance of an interim injunction.
-Accordingly, the independent procedural claim is determined by the application for an action / injunction, in which the legal consequence sought by the plaintiff / applicant is concretized, and the facts of life (reason for the claim) from which the plaintiff / applicant derives the desired legal consequence.
-According to the established case law of the Federal Court of Justice (BGH), the facts of life are formed from all facts which, from a natural point of view of the parties, belong to the complex of facts presented for decision by the plaintiff (BGH NJW 2013, 540 [Rz .14]; Becker-Eberhard in MüKo-ZPO, 5th edition, Vorb § 253 Rz.33; BGH NJW-RR 2013, 748 [Rz .13]; each with further evidence).
+(1) In civil proceedings, the two-part concept of the subject matter of the dispute shall apply; this shall also apply to proceedings for the issuance of an interim injunction.
+According to this, the independent procedural claim is determined by the claim / application for injunction, in which the legal consequence sought by the plaintiff / applicant is concretized, and the facts of life (reason for the claim) from which the plaintiff / applicant derives the desired legal consequence.
+According to the established case law of the Federal Court of Justice (BGH), the facts of life are formed from all facts which, from a natural point of view of the parties, belong to the complex of facts presented by the plaintiff for decision (BGH NJW 2013, 540 [para.
+14]; Becker-Eberhard in MüKo-ZPO, 5th edition, Vorb § 253 para.
+33; BGH NJW-RR 2013, 748 [para.
+13]; in each case with further evidence).
 This is the case if the factual material cannot be meaningfully divided into various independent sequences of events that change the core content of the facts, even if these are accessible to an independent legal assessment.
-The subject matter of the dispute is thus determined by the entire historical life event to which the claimant’s request for legal protection relates, regardless of whether individual facts of this life event have been presented by the parties or not, and also regardless of whether the parties were aware of the facts of the life event that were not presented and could have presented them.
-On the other hand, a majority of matters in dispute exists if the substantive law regulation recognizably shapes the concurring claims differently by making the individual life events independent (BGH decision of 13.12.2012, I ZR 230/11 – GRUR 2013, 401 [Rz .19] – Biomineralwasser; with further evidence).
+The subject matter of the dispute is thus determined by the entire historical life event to which the party’s request for legal protection relates, irrespective of whether individual facts of this life event have been presented by the parties or not, and also irrespective of whether the parties were aware of the facts of the life event that were not presented and could have presented them.
+On the other hand, a majority of matters in dispute exists if the substantive law regulation recognizably shapes the concurring claims differently by making the individual life events independent (BGH decision of 13.12.2012, I ZR 230/11 – GRUR 2013, 401 [para.
+19] – Biomineralwasser; with further evidence).

-How an application for an injunction is formulated exactly, namely whether as a “simple” prohibition of a certain statement or as a prohibition of creating a certain impression, therefore also depends on the result of this determination of the understanding of the text.
-If, in the opinion of the court, the plaintiff/applicant has based this on an incorrect understanding of the challenged publication and has therefore formulated an application that does not exactly match the content of the publication, it is therefore not a matter of a different factual situation within the meaning of the concept of the subject matter of the dispute, but merely a (in the opinion of the respective court: incorrect) conclusion from one and the same factual situation.
+The exact formulation of an application for an injunction, namely whether as a “simple” prohibition of a certain statement or as a prohibition of creating a certain impression, therefore also depends on the result of this determination of the understanding of the text.
+If, in the opinion of the court, the plaintiff/applicant has based this on an incorrect understanding of the challenged publication and has therefore formulated an application that does not exactly reflect the content of the publication, this does not constitute a different factual matter within the meaning of the concept of the subject matter of the dispute, but merely a (in the opinion of the respective court: incorrect) conclusion from one and the same factual matter.
 According to the above principles, this applies as long as, from a natural point of view of the parties, the various formulations of the application belong to the set of facts put forward for decision by the plaintiff; this will generally be the case if the requested prohibition is subject to a reference to the specific form of infringement (e.g. “… as occurred in” or similar).

-In addition, aspects of fairness also speak in favor of a concept of the subject matter of the dispute that is to be understood in this way.
-This is because, due to the margin of appreciation that generally exists when determining the content of a statement, it would be unfair to burden a plaintiff/applicant with the risk of whether their own understanding has “met” the understanding of the language of the judge appointed to make the decision.
+In addition, aspects of justice also speak in favor of such an understanding of the subject matter of the dispute.
+This is because, due to the scope for assessment that generally exists when determining the content of a statement, it would be unfair to impose the risk on a plaintiff/applicant as to whether he has “met” the understanding of the language of the judge appointed to make the decision with his own understanding.

-(3) Accordingly, the First Civil Senate of the BGH in competition matters (and to some extent also for trademark law) has again abandoned its narrow concept of the subject matter of the dispute, which it had pursued in the meantime.
-For example, the First Civil Senate of the BGH had previously held that the conclusive pleading of an action against misleading advertising included the submission in which respect the public understanding deviated from reality; if it was submitted in the course of the proceedings that the advertising complained of was also inaccurate and therefore misleading from another point of view not yet presented in the action, this would constitute a new subject matter of the dispute (cf. BGH, judgment of 13.7.2006 – I ZR 222/03 – NJW 2007, 337 – dentalästhetika II).
-As this led to an “atomization” of the subject matter of the dispute and, above all, to unreasonable cost consequences, the First Civil Senate of the BGH has now expressly abandoned this case law, for example in its judgment of 13 September 2012 (I ZR 230/11 – GRUR 2013, 401 – Biomineralwasser).
+(3) Accordingly, the First Civil Senate of the BGH in competition matters (and to some extent also for trademark law) has again abandoned its narrow definition of the subject matter of the dispute, which it had pursued in the meantime.
+For example, the First Civil Senate of the BGH had previously held that the conclusive pleading of an action against misleading advertising includes the submission in which respect the public’s understanding deviates from reality; if it is submitted in the course of the proceedings that the advertising complained of is also inaccurate and therefore misleading from another point of view not yet presented in the action, this is a new subject matter of the dispute (cf. BGH, judgment of 13.7.2006 – I ZR 222/03 – NJW 2007, 337 – dentalästhetika II).
+As this led to an “atomization” of the subject matter of the dispute and, above all, to unreasonable cost consequences, the First Civil Senate of the BGH has now expressly abandoned this case law, for example in its judgment of 13.9.2012 (I ZR 230/11 – GRUR 2013, 401 – Biomineralwasser).
 Accordingly, the specific form of infringement forms the subject matter of the dispute in an action for injunctive relief under competition law if the action pursues a corresponding request for injunctive relief.
-In this case, the subject matter of the dispute – irrespective of whether the plaintiff has relied on this legal infringement and made the factual submission relating to this legal infringement – includes all legal infringements that have been realized in the specific form of infringement, even if the various infringements each require a different factual submission (BGH, judgment of 13.12.2012, I ZR 230/11 – GRUR 2013, 401 [Rz .19] – Biomineralwasser; with further evidence).
-An excessively fine-grained definition of the subject matter of the dispute, which is strictly based on the facts of life presented and already assigns each variant – such as, for example, each even slightly different misjudgement of consumers caused by one and the same advertising statement – to a new subject matter of the dispute, would not correspond to the required natural approach and would also lead to considerable delimitation difficulties (BGH, U. v.
-13.12.2012, I ZR 230/11 – GRUR 2013, 401 [Rz .23] – Biomineralwasser; with further evidence).
+In this case, the subject matter of the dispute – irrespective of whether the plaintiff has relied on this legal infringement and made the factual submission relating to this legal infringement – includes all legal infringements that have been realized in the specific form of infringement, even if the various infringements each require a different factual submission (BGH, judgment of 13.12.2012, I ZR 230/11 – GRUR 2013, 401 [para.
+19] – Biomineralwasser; with further evidence).
+An excessively fine-grained definition of the subject matter of the dispute, which is strictly based on the facts of life presented and already assigns each variant – such as, for example, each even slightly different misconception of consumers caused by one and the same advertising statement – to a new subject matter of the dispute, would not correspond to the required natural approach and would also lead to considerable delimitation difficulties (BGH, judgment of 13.12.2012, I ZR 230/11 – GRUR 2013, 401 [para.
+23] – Biomineralwasser; with further evidence).
 Rather, in cases in which the action for injunctive relief under competition law is directed against the specific form of infringement, this form of infringement must be seen as the facts of life that determine the subject matter of the dispute.
 In this case, the action is directed against a specifically described behavior, which describes the set of facts and thus the objections to which the specific form of infringement may give rise, even from a natural point of view of the parties.
-If, in such a case, the plaintiff/applicant objects to an advertisement from several points of view, for example, he leaves it to the court to determine which aspect the injunction is based on if the action is successful (BGH, judgment of December 13, 2012, I ZR 230/11 – GRUR 2013, 401 [Rz .24] – Biomineralwasser; with further evidence).
-The subject matter of the dispute is only to be assessed differently if the plaintiff/applicant – which he is free to do – attacks several infringements realized in a specific form of infringement or with the use of a specific designation separately by way of cumulative accumulation of claims (cf. BGH, judgment of December 13, 2012, I ZR 230/11 – GRUR 2013, 401 [Rz .25] – Biomineralwasser; with further evidence).
+If, in such a case, the plaintiff/applicant objects to an advertisement from several points of view, for example, he leaves it to the court to determine which aspect the injunction is based on if the action is successful (BGH, judgment of December 13, 2012, I ZR 230/11 – GRUR 2013, 401 [para.
+24] – Biomineralwasser; with further evidence).
+The subject matter of the dispute is only to be assessed differently if the plaintiff/applicant – which he is free to do – separately attacks several infringements realized in a specific form of infringement or with the use of a specific designation by way of cumulative accumulation of claims (see BGH, judgment of 13.12.2012, I ZR 230/11 – GRUR 2013, 401 [para.25] – Biomineralwasser; with further evidence).

 (4) These principles shall apply accordingly in the area of the right to make statements.
-The prohibitions of competition according to § 4 No.9 UWG old version (prohibition of misleading statements, now §§ 5, 5a UWG new version) are also prohibitions of certain statements.
+The prohibitions of competition pursuant to Section 4 No. 9 UWG (old version) (prohibition of misleading statements, now Sections 5, 5a UWG (new version)) are also prohibitions of certain statements.
 From a natural point of view, it is not decisive what exact (inadmissible) statement content a statement has in the context of the respective reporting, but that it has such content.

 (5) After all, it is generally not a change of the subject matter of the dispute if a plaintiff / applicant “changes” from a “bare” prohibition of a certain statement to the prohibition of creating a certain impression by this very statement.

-(a) In any case, the formulation of a specific impression to be refrained from in the operative part of a prohibition is generally merely an element of the statement of grounds, with which the content of the prohibition in question is to be made clearer to the debtor; whether an impression at all – and, if so, which impression – is formulated in the application and operative part has no effect on the content of the subject matter of the dispute.
-This is also supported by the content of the relief sought, i.e. what the plaintiff / applicant wants to achieve.
+(a) In any case, the formulation of a specific impression to be refrained from in the operative part of a prohibition is generally merely an element of the statement of grounds intended to make the content of the prohibition in question clearer to the debtor; however, whether an impression – and, if so, which impression – is formulated in the application and operative part has no effect on the content of the subject matter of the dispute.
+This is also supported by the content of the claim, i.e. what the plaintiff / applicant wants to achieve.
 The aim of an application for injunctive relief under the law of expression is to prohibit a specific statement.
 This specific statement should and can only be prohibited because it creates a certain impression in the context of the publication, but the object of the prohibition is not the creation of a certain impression as such and per se.
 Accordingly, in such cases, the court can both bring about what it considers to be an appropriate modification of the application by means of a reference pursuant to Section 139 I 2 ZPO and, within the scope of its discretion pursuant to Section 938 I ZPO, reformulate the prohibition wording in relation to an application that is not considered appropriate.

 (b) However, all this only applies if – as here – the requested prohibition is provided with the restriction “as done in” (or similar), because this makes it clear that the prohibition sought is based on the understanding of the challenged statement that results from the context in which the person making the statement has placed it.

 (c) According to the principles set out above, something else must also apply if a plaintiff/applicant attacks several infringements of rights realized in a specific form of infringement separately by way of cumulative accumulation of claims.
-In this case, there are several matters in dispute with the consequence that the plaintiff / applicant is liable for costs if and insofar as he is unsuccessful with these different claims.
+In this case, there are several matters in dispute with the consequence that the plaintiff/applicant is liable for costs if and to the extent that he is unsuccessful with these different claims.
 Whether this is the case must be determined by interpreting the application and its grounds.

 (6) Contrary to the view of the defendants, this understanding of the subject matter of the dispute in proceedings relating to the right to make statements does not conflict with the case law of the Federal Constitutional Court (BVerfG) on ambiguous statements (so-called “Stolpe case law”).

-(a) According to the decision of the Federal Constitutional Court of 25.10.2005, the person making the statement can avoid a conviction by the civil court aimed at injunctive relief if he makes a serious and substantively sufficient declaration that he will not repeat the ambiguous statement from which a statement with the personality-infringing content can be inferred, or only with suitable clarifications (cf. BVerfG, B. v.
-25.10.2005, 1 BvR 1696/98 – NJW 2006, 207 [Rz .35] – “IM-Sekretär” Stolpe).
+(a) According to the decision of the BVerfG of October 25, 2005, the person making the statement can avoid a conviction by the civil court aimed at injunctive relief if he makes a serious and substantively sufficient declaration that he will not repeat the ambiguous statement, from which a statement with the personality-infringing content can be inferred, or only with suitable clarifications (see BVerfG, B. v.
+25.10.2005, 1 BvR 1696/98 – NJW 2006, 207 [Rz.35] – “IM secretary” Stolpe).
 However, it is not clear from this decision what legal character such a “serious and substantively sufficient declaration” must have:

 It is often argued that such a declaration does not have to be a declaration to cease and desist with a penalty clause, but can be made in the form of a simple declaration (see e.g. Kröner in HH-Ko/MedienR, 3rd ed., 31 para.
 95 with further evidence).
 This is supported by the fact that the term “declaration to cease and desist” is not used at this point in the aforementioned decision of the BVerfG.
-In another decision, the BVerfG also pointed out that in such cases there must be an easy way to clarify and thus avert the obligation to cease and desist, whereby adverse effects on the exercise of freedom of communication are to be expected in particular if a high cost burden would be imposed on the person who made an ambiguous statement, even if, after recognizing the ambiguity and the personality-infringing content of an alternative interpretation, he made a clarification that excludes an infringement of personality rights (BVerfG, B. v.
-19.12.2007 – 1 BvR 967/05 – NJW 2008, 1654 [Rz .34]).
+In another decision, the BVerfG also pointed out that in such cases there must be an easy way to clarify and thus avert the obligation to cease and desist, whereby adverse effects on the exercise of freedom of communication are to be expected in particular if a high cost burden would be imposed on the person who has made an ambiguous statement, even if, after recognizing the ambiguity and the personality-infringing content of an alternative interpretation, he has made a clarification that excludes a violation of personality (BVerfG, B. v.
+19.12.2007 – 1 BvR 967/05 – NJW 2008, 1654 [para.
+34]).

 In addition, the immediate submission of a cease-and-desist declaration with a penalty clause is a very cost-effective and simple way for the person making ambiguous statements to avoid a court injunction.

-(b) However, this can ultimately be left aside for the present case, as the answer to this legal question has no effect on the subject matter of the injunction request.
-Rather, contrary to the opinion of the defendants, it is always one and the same subject matter of the dispute if the injunction of one and the same statement is requested in the same context, even if the injured party (initially) takes the view that this is an unambiguous factual assertion, while it is “actually” (i.e. in the opinion of the court) an ambiguous statement.
+(b) However, this can be left aside for the present case, because the answer to this legal question has no effect on the subject matter of the injunction request.
+Rather, contrary to the view of the defendants, it is always one and the same subject matter of the dispute if the injunction of one and the same statement is demanded in the same context, even if the injured party (initially) takes the view that this is an unambiguous factual assertion, whereas it is “actually” (i.e. in the opinion of the court) an ambiguous statement.
 This also applies if one were to follow the aforementioned view that it follows from the decision of the BVerfG of October 25, 2005 (“IM Secretary” Stolpe) that the person making an ambiguous statement can prevent himself from being ordered by the court to cease and desist by making a “serious and substantively sufficient declaration” not to repeat the ambiguous statement or only to repeat it with appropriate clarifications, even if he does not declare this in the form of a declaration to cease and desist with a penalty clause.
 In particular, the Senate is unable to share the view of the defendants that a prohibition on the basis of the “Stolpe case law” of the BVerfG is less far-reaching than the prohibition of an unambiguous statement, i.e. a statement that constitutes a factual assertion or creates a compelling factual impression.
 Rather, according to the “Stolpe case law”, a ban is a “fully-fledged” ban that the person making the statement must observe just as strictly as a ban that was not issued due to an ambiguous statement.
 The principles of the “Stolpe jurisprudence” result (according to the above explanations: at best) in the possibility for the person making the statement to prevent the issuance of a court ban under conditions that are easier to fulfill.
-However, the infringer cannot more easily obtain the revocation of a prohibition once it has been issued in accordance with these principles:
+However, it is not easier for the infringer to obtain the revocation of a ban once it has been issued in accordance with these principles:

-(aa) The BVerfG expressly stated in the aforementioned decision of October 25, 2005 (“IM-Sekretär” Stolpe) that there is no constitutionally viable reason to refrain from imposing an injunction merely because the statement allows for several possible interpretations (including those that lead to no or only a lesser violation of personality rights) if the person making the statement is not prepared to give the statement an unambiguous content (BVerfG, B. v.
-25.10.2005, 1 BvR 1696/98 – NJW 2006, 207 [Rz .35] – “IM-Sekretär” Stolpe).
-The person making the statement is free to pursue his or her concerns in a manner that does not violate personal rights.
-If he does not see himself in a position to do so, however, he encounters the restriction of freedom of expression based on the protection of personality (BVerfG, B. v.
-25.10.2005, 1 BvR 1696/98 – NJW 2006, 207 [Rz .36] – “IM Secretary” Stolpe).
-It is not apparent why this should entail the necessity that the person making the statement, who does not use such an opportunity for clarification as soon as possible, should still be able to remove a subsequent ban by means of such a simple clarifying declaration without submitting a declaration to cease and desist with a penalty clause.
+(aa) The BVerfG expressly stated in the aforementioned decision of 25.10.2005 (“IM-Sekretär” Stolpe), the BVerfG expressly stated that there is no constitutionally viable reason to refrain from imposing an injunction merely because the statement allows for several possible interpretations (including those that lead to no or only a minor violation of personality rights) if the person making the statement is not prepared to give the statement a clear content (BVerfG, B. v.
+25.10.2005, 1 BvR 1696/98 – NJW 2006, 207 [Rz.35] – “IM secretary” Stolpe).
+The person making the statement may continue to pursue his or her intention to make the statement in a manner that does not violate the right of personality.
+If he does not see himself in a position to do so, however, he encounters the barrier to freedom of expression based on the protection of personality (BVerfG, B. v.
+25.10.2005, 1 BvR 1696/98 – NJW 2006, 207 [Rz.36] – “IM-Sekretär” Stolpe).
+It is not apparent why this should entail the necessity that the person making the statement, who does not use such an opportunity for clarification as soon as possible, should still be able to remove a ban issued as a result by means of such a simple clarifying declaration without submitting a declaration to cease and desist with a penalty clause.
 Rather, this case, which is also the case here, is to be treated no differently than the “normal case” in which an unambiguous statement violates the rights of a third party, because the person making the statement, who does not want to “clarify” after it has been made clear to him that his statement is also to be understood in a way that violates the personal rights of a third party, shows by his behavior that he is not prepared to protect the rights of the injured party in the future without judicial coercion.
 In such cases, the person making the statement should not be privileged.
 The principle that strict requirements must be applied to rebut the presumption of an existing risk of repetition remains unchanged.

-(bb) Accordingly, the aforementioned decision of the BVerfG of 19.12.2007, it is based on the fact that constitutionally objectionable, detrimental effects on the exercise of freedom of communication could (only) be expected if a high cost burden would be imposed on the person who made an ambiguous statement if, after recognizing the ambiguity and the personality-infringing content of an alternative interpretation, he made a clarification that excludes an infringement of personality rights (1 BvR 967/05 – NJW 2008, 1654 [Rz .34]).
+(bb) Accordingly, the aforementioned decision of the BVerfG of 19.12.2007, it was essentially based on the fact that constitutionally objectionable, detrimental effects on the exercise of freedom of communication could (only) be expected if a high cost burden were to be imposed on the person who made an ambiguous statement if, after recognizing the ambiguity and the personality-infringing content of an alternative interpretation, he made a clarification that excludes an infringement of personality rights (1 BvR 967/05 – NJW 2008, 1654 [para.
+34]).
 However, this means that an infringer who, despite recognizing the ambiguity and the infringement of his statement, does not make such a statement immediately is not worthy of protection.

-(7) A further consequence of the concept of the subject matter of the dispute in proceedings under the law of expression understood in this way is that the injured party must clarify in a warning letter what understanding he has recognized from the reporting and why he sees this as an infringement of his interests.
-However, this would be a sufficient warning, namely the injured party does not necessarily have to argue that it is an ambiguous statement, and he certainly does not have to list other possible interpretations.
+(7) A further consequence of the concept of the subject matter of the dispute in proceedings under the law of expression understood in this way is that the injured party must clarify in a warning what understanding he has recognized from the reporting and why he sees this as an infringement of his interests.
+However, this would be a sufficient warning; in particular, the infringed party does not necessarily have to argue that the statement is ambiguous, and he certainly does not have to list other possible interpretations.

-This consequence also corresponds to substantive justice, because – as explained – the determination of the exact meaning of a statement can lead to quite different results depending on the evaluating party’s standard of assessment and understanding of language.
-It would therefore be unfair to burden the injured party with the risk that he bases his warning (and application) on the “correct” understanding of the language.
+This consequence also corresponds to substantive justice, because – as explained – the determination of the exact meaning of a statement can lead to quite different results depending on the evaluator’s standard of assessment and understanding of language.
+It would therefore be unfair to burden the injured party with the risk of basing his warning (and application) on the “correct” understanding of the language.
 This applies all the more since, not only according to the case law of the Federal Constitutional Court, the person making the statement is free to make a statement which, in his opinion, takes into account the correct meaning of the challenged statement and also protects the interests of the injured party.

-(8) According to these principles, the applicant has always pursued the same request with the different versions of her application under I.3. always pursued the same request.
+(8) According to these principles, the applicant in this case, with the various versions of her application under I.3. always pursues the same request.

 In the warning (Annex ASt 3), the applicant stated, among other things, that the return of the confiscated € … had been ordered by a court.
-According to the above, the applicant has already made it sufficiently clear to the defendants in which respect she objects to this passage.
-It was harmless in this regard that she did not yet refer in the warning letter to the fact that it was (in any case) an ambiguous statement that was to be prohibited in accordance with the principles of the “Stolpe case law”, but only stated this in the context of the injunction proceedings in the statement of 9.10.2017.
+According to the above statements, the applicant has already made it sufficiently clear to the defendants in which respect she objects to this passage.
+It was harmless in this regard that she did not yet refer to the fact in the warning that it was (in any case) an ambiguous statement that was to be prohibited according to the principles of the “Stolpe case law”, but only stated this in the context of the injunction proceedings in the statement of 9.10.2017.
 The fact that the applicant had initially applied for a “bare” prohibition of the challenged passage – i.e. without the formulation of an impression created by it – does not mean a change in the subject matter of the dispute.

 e.
-Finally, it should be noted that, in this situation, the claim for injunctive relief asserted by the applicant with the application under I.3. is not precluded by the fact that the defendants have stated in their objection that they would only disseminate the statement in a clarifying form in future in accordance with this application.
+Finally, it should be noted that in this situation, it is not possible to meet the requirements set out in the application under I.3.
+The fact that the defendants stated in their opposition that they would only disseminate the statement in a clarifying form in future in accordance with this application does not preclude the claim for injunctive relief asserted by the applicant.
 This is because – as explained above – this is not an ambiguous statement, rather the impression complained of is necessarily created by the statement in dispute.
 The question of whether the Federal Constitutional Court’s decision of October 25, 2005 (I BvR 1696/98) is to be understood as meaning that the “serious and substantively sufficient declaration” mentioned there is less than a declaration to cease and desist with a penalty clause can therefore be left open.
 Moreover, even according to the case law of the Federal Constitutional Court, as it is to be understood in the opinion of the Senate in accordance with the above explanations, such a “subsequent” clarification would not have been suitable here to remove the already established risk of repetition with regard to this statement; as explained above, such a clarification could only have had a legal effect if it had been issued immediately after the warning and not only after the interim injunction was issued.

 a.
-The statement in dispute, which the applicant attacked with the application under I.1. at least creates a factual impression in the context of the reporting in question that is incorrect and is also capable of disparaging the reputation of the applicant in the public eye.
+The statement in dispute, which the applicant submitted with the application under I.1. in the context of the reporting in question, at least creates a factual impression that is inaccurate and is also capable of disparaging the applicant’s public image.

 “Investigators are investigating tax avoidance in three countries.”